Home

 Some people prefer larger bases, but I think that in general, smaller bases work better, since they are more informationally efficient and the powers of the base don't get out of hand too fast.
 (That's why I like binary, but that's a topic for a previous time.)
 This is hard to argue over, as it is subjective.

 People typically try to find a balance.
 The bigger a base is, the more digits you have to memorize and the more complicated math gets.
 Also, you lose the advantage of the powers of the base.
 But if it's too small, there's too many digits to remember per number rather than per system.
-I think that binary is a great base, but it is a bit tricky to use for everyday things, since it handles everything as well as decimal handles thirds, while seximal handles the most important things really well.
+I think that binary is a great base, but it is a bit tricky to use for everyday things, since it handles everything as well as decimal handles elevenths, while seximal handles the most important things really well.
 In other words, seximal is very conventional in comparison to binary, even if binary is "technically" superior.

 Factors